njsito01/Portfolio-Project_Mint-Classics-EDA/README.md

 ;
 ```

->Keeping in mind that there are other factors that can impact this calculation, such as packaging sizes, the above query yielded the following estimated results:
+>Keeping in mind that there are other factors that can impact this calculation (such as packaging sizes), the above query yielded the following estimated results:

 |Warehouse Code|Warehouse Name|Quantity In Stock|Warehouse Percent Capacity| Est. Total Capacity|Est. Open Spaces|
 |:---:|:---|:---:|:---:|:---:|:---:|